Vaccine Revolt: Causes of the revolt

 Relying on a large majority in Congress, Rodrigues Alves soon took action to make the sanitation and urban reform works in the city viable.
 He attributed the task of reforming the port, with discretionary powers and resources, to Lauro Müller, then Minister of Industry, Transport and Public Works.
 The budget law of 30 December 1902 provided the Ministry of Transport with substantial resources, destined for the restructuring and expansion works of the port, which, in addition to modernizing the existing pier, intended to expand the port facilities of Prainha, passing through Praia de São Cristóvão, to Ponta do Caju.
-The same law authorized the issuance of bonds with a aiming at increasing the capital intended for investment.
-It also released any loan that came to be arranged by the contractors in charge of the works, under any terms and with any credit agencies, and even agreed with the demolitions and construction of works parallel to the pier, surrounding or connected to the port facilities, which ensure storage and free and rapid circulation of exchanged goods.
+The same law authorized the issuance of bonds aiming at increasing the capital intended for investment.
+It also released any loan that came to be arranged by the contractors in charge of the works, under any terms and with any credit agencies, and even agreed with the demolitions and construction of works parallel to the pier, surrounding or connected to the port facilities, which ensured storage and free and rapid circulation of exchanged goods.

-Despite being the most important in the country and one of the busiest on the American continent at the time, the port of Rio de Janeiro still had an old-fashioned and restricted structure, incompatible with its fundamental role in Brazilian economic activity.
+Despite being the most important in the country and one of the busiest in the Americas at the time, the port of Rio de Janeiro still had an old-fashioned and restricted structure, incompatible with its fundamental role in Brazilian economic activity.
 The limits of the pier and the shallow depth prevented the docking of large international transatlantic ships, which were anchored offshore, forcing a complicated, time-consuming and costly system of transhipment of goods and passengers to smaller vessels.
 Once the goods were transported to land, the problems continued.
 The space on the docks was too small to store items intended for the national and international market.
 The products had to be taken to the railway junctions, which connected Rio de Janeiro to the rest of the country, in coordination with cabotage navigation.
 The city streets, however, were still colonial alleys, narrow, tortuous, dark and with very steep slopes.
 Thus, the improvement of the port of Rio de Janeiro also implied a broad urban reform.